Commission for Diversity in the Public Realm: History

 with plans including a panel and bench commemorating the 1981 New Cross house fire, a memorial to Rolan Adams in Thamesmead, and a statue of Ella Adoo-Kissi-Debrah in Mountsfield Park, Lewisham.
+The commission also backed installations, including five permanent LGBTQ+ rainbow plaques, a transatlantic slave trade memorial at West India Quay, and a permanent HIV/AIDS memorial.
+The commission concluded operations in early 2024 after finishing its planned review of London's monuments and delivering its grant programmes.